Human Indulgences - Yay or Nay for Cats & Dogs?

 • Death.

-If you suspect your pet has eaten chocolate, call the Pet Poison Helpline for immediate assistance over the phone.
-Depending on the case, you may also need to contact your veterinarian for the next steps regarding your pet’s treatment.
+Note: If you suspect your pet has eaten chocolate, call the Pet Poison Helpline or the ASPCA Animal Poison Control Center for immediate assistance over the phone.
+You may also need to contact an urgent care veterinarian or emergency veterinarian for the next steps regarding your pet’s treatment.

 B. Refined Sugar - Generally Not Healthy for Pets